jahnf/Projecteur/README.md

 projecteur -c border.color=#ff0000
 ```

-While _Projecteur_ does not provide global keyboard shortcuts, the command line options
+While _Projecteur_ does not provide global keyboard shortcuts, command line options
 can but utilized for that.
 For instance, if you like to use _Projecteur_ as a tool while sharing
-your screen in a video call without additional presenter hardware , you can assign global
+your screen in a video call without additional presenter hardware, you can assign global
-shortcuts in your window manager (e.g. GNOME) to run the commands
+shortcuts in your window manager (e.g. GNOME) to run the commands `projecteur -c spot=on`
-`projecteur -c spot=on` and `projecteur -c spot=off`.
+and `projecteur -c spot=off`, and therefore turning the spot on and off with a keyboard shortcut.

 ### Device Support